michaelbaril/sqlout/README.md

 php artisan vendor:publish
 ```

+If you're not using package discovery, manually add the service providers
-Add the service providers (Scout's and Sqlout's) to your `config/app.php` file:
+(Scout's and Sqlout's) to your `config/app.php` file:

 ```php
 return [